oumaru894/Islamic-schools/server/README.md

 - `school_leadership` — leadership members for each school
 - `users` — staff/administrator accounts with authentication

-All data is persisted in SQLite and survives server restarts.
+All data is persisted in Postgres and survives server restarts.

 ## Environment Variables